markjnkim/es_mod/02-css/content/lesson-4-grid.md

 }
 ```

 If we compare these two in the browser, we can see that they look identical.
-This is because in our first example when we only declared the `grid-template-columns`, CSS grid was able to determine the number of rows and row heights needed based on the height of the content (50px).
+This is because in our first example when we only declared the `grid-template-columns`, CSS Grid was able to determine the number of rows and row heights needed based on the height of the content (50px).

-This is called the **implicit grid** due to the auto-generation of rows by CSS grid.
+This is called the **implicit grid** due to the auto-generation of rows by CSS Grid.
 When we declared the rows with the `grid-template-rows` declaration, we created an **explicit grid** because we declared all the rows needed for our content.

 What if we were to increase the row height and column width by changing the declaration to the following?